freewayprojects/linux-server-initial-setup-guide/README.md

     PermitRootLogin without-password
     AllowUsers root serveradmin

 Also, the following lines should be added on most servers.
-TCP or agent forwarding is unlikely to be needed.
+TCP or agent forwarding is unlikely to be needed and can be exploited even if a user account has been set to /bin/false or /usr/sbin/nologin.
 Please note - do not necessarily add this to a LAMP development server which will be using xdebug as SSH forwarding may be needed in that case.

     AllowTcpForwarding no
     AllowAgentForwarding no